-To make its screen as competitive as possible, the Samsung NU8000 Series is bright, colorful and comes stocked with the latest version of Samsung’s TV OS.
-It’s great for gaming thanks its wonderfully low input lag, and is capable of breathtaking HDR images.
+The good news is this screen from the Samsung NU8000 Series doesn't look like a budget TV.
+It's bright, colorful, and comes stocked with the latest version of Samsung’s Smart TV OS.
+We've also found it's great for gaming thanks to its wonderfully low input lag, and is capable of producing breathtaking HDR images to boot.

 To prevent any damage to the screen while unboxing it, Samsung provides cardboard guards that stick to the sides and protect the screen – showing that the designers have thought through the setup process from start to finish.